Proposed Approval of Innovative Courses

 PREVIOUS BOARD ACTION: The State Board of Education (SBOE) adopted 19 TAC §74.27, Innovative Courses and Programs, to be effective September 1, 1996, with amendments to be effective September 1, 1998.
 In November 2007, the SBOE adopted additional amendments to 19 TAC §74.27, to be effective December 25, 2007.

 In May 1998, the SBOE approved nine innovative courses that do not fall within any of the subject areas of the foundation or enrichment curriculum; in May 1999, approved four courses; in May 2000, approved six courses; in May 2001, approved eleven courses; in May 2002, approved eight courses; in July 2003, approved seven courses; in May 2004, approved the renewal of nine courses and approved one new course; in April 2005, approved the renewal of two courses; in April 2006, approved the renewal of five courses; in July 2007, approved the renewal of six courses and approved three new courses; and in May 2008, approved the renewal of one course.
-In July 2009, the SBOE approved a one-year extension of the approval of three courses submitted for renewal and approved two new courses for one year.

 BACKGROUND INFORMATION AND SIGNIFICANT ISSUES: After the board adopted new rules concerning graduation requirements, the experimental courses previously approved were phased out as of August 31, 1998.
 As a result of the adoption of the Texas Essential Knowledge and Skills (TEKS), districts now submit new requests for innovative course approval for courses that do not have TEKS.